 PATHWAY ACTION PLANS

-Based on the results of this prioritisation exercise, Belgium adopted in 2022 a National Action Plan on priority pathways of unintentional introduction and spread.
-The plan was developed by the National Scientific Secretariat on Invasive Alien Species in cooperation with the relevant administrations of the regional and federal authorities.
-This plan is divided into three thematic chapters :
+Belgium used the results of these analyses to adopt a Belgian Pathway Action Plan in 2022.
+It deals directly with the unintentional introduction and spread of invasive alien species and was drawn up by the National Scientific Secretariat on Invasive Alien Species in cooperation with the relevant authorities.
+This plan has three chapters:

 1) Thematic action plan on introduction and spread of species through public or private possession;